8 minute read

 AMS

 At 14,162 feet tall, Mt.
-Shasta is the second highest mountain in the Mazamass 16 Northwest Peaks challenge.
+Shasta is the second highest mountain in the Mazamas 16 Northwest Peaks challenge.
 It’s a nearly six hour drive from Portland, making it the most distant of the sixteen peaks in terms of travel, with Mt Shuksan a close second at five and half hours and Mt Olympus at a paltry five hours.
 We took the Hotlum Bolam Glacier route, the easiest route on the north side of the peak.
-It ultimately proved to be a much less crowded alternative to the south facing Avalanche Gulch route.
+It proved to be a much less crowded alternative to the south facing Avalanche Gulch route.

 I had spent the week prior in Yellowstone with my family, sleeping at an average elevation of 6,500 feet.
 After making the drive down to the North Gate trailead, we established basecamp at 6,800 feet and spent the night.
 We set off at 0900 the next morning and had established high camp at 10,000 feet around 1300 that same day.
-The plan was to make a late alpine start for the summit at 0400 the following morning.
-I figured this would provide ample time for me to acclimitize for the final push.
+The plan was to make a late alpine start for the summit at 0400 the next morning.
+I figured this would provide ample time to acclimitize for the final push.
 I went to bed early at 1800 to get as much sleep as possible.

 Although I didn’t summit that day, I did learn some important lessons that should allow me to summit on the next attempt.
 The first (and biggest) one was that acetazolamide, like all drugs, loses its efficacy over time.
 The pills that I brought with me were nearly three years old and well past their expiration date.
 Not only was the medicine’s overall effect muted, the prophlactic increase in respiration rate was far less than what it would have otherwise been with a fresh prescription.
 The duration of the respiration rate increase was also substantially reduced.
 I’ve found that the effects of new acetazolamide can last 24-36 hours after each dose.
 Comparatively, the effects of my expired medication lasted less than 12 hours after initial ingestion.
-These limitations meant that I wasn’t able to aclimitize as rapidly as I might have otherwise.
+These limitations meant that I wasn’t able to aclimitize as rapidly as needed.

 My second lesson learned was that I should be more measured in my response AMS, and rely on AO4 (Alert and Oriented x 4) as an objective means to assess the impacts of altitude.